- Distance from Los Angeles: 80 miles

 With the ski resorts and other snowy sports, winter is the obvious choice for weekends in Big Bear.
 But summertime offers its own attractions, from the chair lift up Snow Summit to the myriad water sports to be enjoyed on the lake.
-The best part about summer visits—other than the temperate water and breezy 80-degree afternoons—are events like the Cowboy Gathering, Antique Auto Show, and Art on the Lake.
+The best part about summer visits—other than the temperate water and breezy 80-degree afternoons—are events like the Cowboy Gathering, Antique Car Club Fun Run, and Art on the Lake.
 The crowds aren't as abundant in summer months, and you can find great rates on everything from cabin rentals to condos to hotel suites.

 How to Get There

-By car from Los Angeles and Orange County: Take I-10 east to the Running Springs Interstate 210 north exit in Redlands.
-Follow 1-210 orth to Highway 330, which takes you to Highway 18.
-Or take I-10 East to Orange Street North in Redlands, and follow signs to Highway 38.
-You can also take Route 66 all the way form L.A.
-It's more scenic, but a longer more light-filled trek.
+By car from Los Angeles and Orange County: Take I-10 East to the Running Springs Interstate 210 North Exit in Redlands.
+Follow 1-210 North to Highway 330, which takes you to Highway 18.
+Or take I-10 East to Orange Street North in Redlands and follow signs to Highway 38.
+You can also take Route 66 all the way from L.A.
+It's more scenic but a longer, more light-filled trek.

-By car from San Diego Count: The trip is about 2 and a half hours from San Diego.
-Take I-15 north to I-215 and pick up I-10 east.
+By car from San Diego Count: The trip is about two and a half hours from San Diego.
+Take I-15 North to I-215 and pick up I-10 East.